<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/696255dd5bde25731cf3320c/daeb7ab6-a908-4bdf-a9be-b2b39d6da45b/Punteha+van+Terheyden%2C+a+woman+of+Middle+Eastern+heritage%2C+lays+in+a+hospital+bed.jpg</image:loc>

-<image:title>Advice - How to Get Doctors to Take Your Pain Seriously and Actually Listen - Make it stand out</image:title>
+<image:title>Advice - How to Get Doctors to Take You Seriously About Pain - Make it stand out</image:title>

 <image:caption>I have been in hospital for more than a dozen operations (pictured here in 2018 post hip surgery) and learned some important lessons on the way.
 Photo: Punteha van Terheyden/Living In Pain</image:caption>